dynamic-queries/dynamic-queries.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---
 I am a masters student and a student-researcher at the Technical University of Munich.
-My research falls at the intersection of applied mathematics, scientific computing and statistics.
+My research falls at the intersection of scientific computing and machine learning.

 I have an eclectic mix of experiences in systems simulation, product design, computational fluid dynamics, quantum computing, waveform inversion and quantum chemistry.
 [See Projects.](https://dynamic-queries.github.io/projects/)